Per Wendel

-Per Wendel, (28 January 1947 - 10 October 2005) was a Swedish journalist.
+Per "Pelle" Håkan Wendel (28 January 1947 – 10 October 2005) was a Swedish journalist.
 He worked for the Expressen newspaper from 1973 until his death.
-Wendel was the main investigative journalist who told about the Ebbe Carlsson affair, which forced the then justice-minister Anna-Greta Leijon to resign.
-After Wendels funeral after his death from cancer in 2005, Expressen started the Per Wendel-pris an annual award for investigative journalists.
+Wendel was the main investigative journalist who told about the Ebbe Carlsson affair, which forced the then Justice Minister Anna-Greta Leijon to resign.
+After Wendels funeral after his death from cancer in 2005, Expressen started the Per Wendel Award an annual award for investigative journalists.